Skip to content

 The climb isn’t for the faint of heart.
 At 4095 meters, it’s a two-day climb with views that amaze.
 And before you think I’ve gone and lost my mind, I didn’t go.
 What?
 Do you think I’m crazy?

-While I like adventure, I’m more of a beach girl, not a two day, high-altitude, hiking in the dark to see the sunrise kind of adventurer.
+While I like adventure, I’m more of a beach girl, not a two-day, high-altitude, hiking in the dark to see the sunrise kind of adventurer.
 I left that escapade to my husband, Mark, while I worked on my beach bum abilities on a nearby island.

 In case you’re wondering, I have mad beach bumming skills.

 Anyway, if you are like Mark and conquering the summit isn’t enough adrenaline for you, take on the world’s highest Via Ferrata.
 It’s a series of cables, rungs, rails, and suspension bridges built into the rock face for unfettered access to breathtaking views and restricted areas.
-Think of it as a ropes course while hanging off the side of a mountain.
+Think of it as a ropes course while hanging off the side of the tallest mountain.

 Mark on Via Ferrata: Kota Kinabalu Itinerary